 In addition, CINICO was established to also administer the health benefits for those residents deemed as indigent by the Department of Children and Family Services (DCFS), as well as provide insurance coverage for residents who found it difficult to obtain coverage through the private insurers.

 Since its inception, CINICO fell under the responsibility of the Ministry of Health (MOH).
-However, beginning July 2013, CINICO has been placed under the Ministry of Finance (MOF), with the Hon.
-Marco Archer as the Minister responsible for CINICO and Mr. Jennison Nunez as the Chairman of the Board.
+However, beginning July 2013, CINICO has been placed under the Ministry of Finance (MOF), which is led by the Hon.
+Roy McTaggart as the Minister responsible for CINICO and is presently Chaired by Ms. Patricia Estwick.